clovyr/python-example/README.md

 ## Running the examples

-1. Navigate to the example directory:<br/>
+1. Navigate to the example directory:
 `cd git/github.com/clovyr/python-example/examples/todomvc`
 1. Build and run the server<br>
 `./run.sh`